 Strong tenure is a factor that will help you stand out in the sea of resumes.
 Strategically moving from a job is important.
 Short tenure at a job only makes sense when it is the exception to the rule.
-There is a fine line of acceptance when a hiring manager takes a glance at a resume, and sees short time increments.
+There is a fine line of acceptance when a hiring manager takes a glance at a resume and sees short time increments.
 (After all, your resume is your first interview!)
-A move every two years may be acceptable but it shows a pattern, and it begs a nagging question in the hiring manager’s mind; do we only have 2 years?
+A move every two years may be acceptable.
+However, it shows a pattern, and it begs a nagging question in the hiring manager’s mind; do we only have 2 years?

-It may seem obvious that you need to be qualified for the skills and qualifications that are on the job description.
+It may seem obvious that you need to be qualified for the requirements that are on the job description.
 But have you considered how qualified you are for what’s not listed on the description?
-Knowing what is not on the job description is key to success in being a candidate that a hiring manager “has to have.”
-Your research has to be detailed enough so that you have the inside scoop of what the hiring manager is really looking for, and can you deliver.
+Knowing what is not on the job description is key to being a candidate that a hiring manager needs.
+Your research has to be detailed enough so that you have the inside scoop of what the hiring manager is really looking for.
 Executive Recruiters that know their craft, are invaluable to this piece of the puzzle.
 A great recruiter will act as a matchmaker and a coach, to bring you not only to the finish line but to the right race track.